Year of Publication

 With respect to the assessment tools, the combination of surveys of various stakeholders, including alumni and internship supervisors, SWOT analysis and the pre/post testing appears to be gathering the information desired by the Martin School.
 While the language on some of the tools could be improved and the tools could be changed to better align with one another, drastic changes are not needed.

 Schneider, Natalie, "Accountability in Public Administration Education: Assessing the Martin School" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 207.